-UM-Grenada students who are a semester away from graduation should discuss applying for graduation with their academic advisors.
-Although degrees are awarded throughout the year, the official commencement ceremonies for University of Mississippi graduates are held in May in Oxford.
+UM-Booneville students who are a semester away from graduation should discuss applying for graduation with their academic advisors.
+Although degrees are awarded throughout the year, the official commencement ceremonies for University of Mississippi graduates are held once a year on the Oxford campus.

-A graduation celebration to honor student achievements is held for graduates each spring at the Grenada Center.
-Family and friends of graduates are invited to share in recognizing students at their home campus.
+A graduation celebration to honor student achievements is held for graduates each Spring on the UM-Booneville campus.
+Family and friends of graduates are invited to share in recognizing students on their home campus.
+Official commencement exercises for all graduates are held each May on the University of Mississippi main campus in Oxford.